-If a job applicant has received a job offer made contingent on the applicant's passing drug and alcohol testing, the school district may not withdraw the offer based on a positive test result from an initial screening test that has not been verified by a confirmatory test.
-In the case of a positive test result on a confirmatory test, the school district may withdraw the job offer.
+If a job applicant has received a job offer made contingent on the applicant's passing drug and alcohol testing, the charter school may not withdraw the offer based on a positive test result from an initial screening test that has not been verified by a confirmatory test.
+In the case of a positive test result on a confirmatory test, the charter school may withdraw the job offer.